lpolerecky/LANS/README.md

     - Download LANS as described above.
     - Unzip `LANS-latest-src.zip` to a folder of your choice.
-    - Start Matlab and set the current folder to the LANS folder.
+    - Start Matlab and set the current folder to the folder where you installed LANS.
     - Enter `lookatnanosims` in Matlab console.
 This should open the main LANS graphical user interface, as shown below.
-You can start from there, as explained in the manuals.
+You can start from there, as explained in the manual.

 <center><img src="man/figures/lans-main-GUI.png"></img></center>